 It is possible to use the AGV within an establishment for many tasks.

-The autonomous driving systems connect the warehouse automatically and are capable of transporting material that is very bulky or heavy without any risk.
+The autonomous guided vehicle connect the warehouse automatically and are capable of transporting material that is very bulky or heavy without any risk.
 There are stacker cranes and vehicles that transport pallets and reels with all the necessary accessories (rollers, fork-lifts, special protections and so on).
 The AGVs for the handling of loads have many advantages: from the possibility of working without human intervention to the ease of the reconfiguration of routes, from eliminating destination errors to the possibility of making updates without stopping the systems.
 All of this contributes to a greater precision in inventory management.

 Integrated end-of-line solutions

 From the delivery of the shipments to the loading-unloading of the trucks, the integrated end-of-line solutions are fundamental for the automation of processes such as packaging and RFID labeling.
 In general, self-driving vehicles can be used for the management of the finished product, at the end of production, with consequent time savings and greater safety.
-Furthermore, AGVs can interact with storage systems for automated product storage, or for handling reels and pallets in shipping areas
+Furthermore, AGVs can interact with storage systems for automated product storage, or for handling reels and pallets in shipping areas.

 Among the AGV vehicles we can mention: